-Federal Legislation Update - March 10, 2017
+Federal Legislation Update - May 8, 2018

 The following headlines are provided by the National League of Cities.
 The links contained in the NLC material below will take you away from the Alabama League of Municipalities website.

 In This Issue

 - Rebuild With Us During Infrastructure Week